 If you have or have had Corona, and as a result of this you have a delay in your studies, you can apply for financial compensation due to force majeure.
 If you have not had corona, but you do suffer a study delay due to the measures relating to the corona virus, a separate arrangement will be made for this.
 Utrecht University is currently drawing up a separate regulation.
 On our page about force majeure you will find more information about this under the heading Study delay as a result of the corona virus.

-All on-campus exchange programmes in the first semester of academic year 2020-2021 have been cancelled.
-This applies to both incoming and outgoing exchange students.
 For more information about the UU exchange programmes, please visit our page on Travel & exchange.

 - Bachelor students: please contact your department’s internship coordinator as well as your internship contact within your programme.